-The hotel and leisure industry is one of Malaysia's most important service industries and a substantial driver of Malaysian economic growth (Menhat et al., 2021; Zubair & Shamsudin, 2021)railway services, cruise/ship services, public transport services.
+The hotel and leisure industry is one of Malaysia's most important service industries and a substantial driver of Malaysian economic growth (Menhat et al., 2021; Zubair & Shamsudin, 2021).
 Their contribution to the economy's growth has unexpectedly decreased.
-The cancellation of tourist trips significantly impacted the hotel industry, as all travelers cancelled hotel reservations travel ban had a negative impact on Malaysian maritime tourism, which mainly relied on international tourists, especially from China and Singapore (Menhat et al., 2021).
-Due to the low demand, some tourism business operators have reduced their operating costs by reducing wages and implementing unpaid leave, which was impossible to execute by small firms.
+The cancellation of tourist trips significantly impacted the hotel industry, as all travelers cancelled hotel reservations.

 Tourists withdrew 170,084 accommodation bookings from January to March 2020 before the lockdown period, resulting in a significant income drop of RM68,190,364 due to the increasing incidences of COVID-19 (Karim et al., 2020).
-For example, the international
+For example, the international travel ban had a negative impact on Malaysian maritime tourism, which mainly relied on international tourists, especially from China and